OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-31.md

 ## Numbers 31:38

-36,000 cattle, from which the Lord’s tribute was 72;
+thirty-six thousand cattle, from which the Lord’s tribute was 72;

 ## Numbers 31:39

-30,500 donkeys, from which the Lord’s tribute was 61;
+thirty thousand five hundred donkeys, from which the Lord’s tribute was 61;

 ## Numbers 31:40

-16,000 people, from whom the Lord’s tribute was 32.
+sixteen thousand people, from whom the Lord’s tribute was 32.

 ## Numbers 31:41